-- •Awareness activities about breast cancer, diabetes and cholesterol. - •AUM students participated in various sports competitions with the aim of creating a healthy environment due to the positive effects it has on both their sports and academic performance.
+- · Awareness activities about breast cancer, diabetes and the mental health. - AUM students participated in various sports competitions with the aim of creating a healthy environment due to the positive effects it has on both their sports and academic performance.

 Diversity, Inclusion and Innovation.